TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Zé also invited other guests, and among them was a well-known local sommelier, who taught me tons of new information about Portuguese wines.

-Joining me at Luísa’s table were her son, a singer-songwriter, and his fiancée, a ravishing French actress.
+Joining me at Luísa's table were her son, a singer-songwriter, and his fiancée, a gorgeous French actress.
 I soon learned that the son was nobody less than Salvador Sobral, who had won the Eurovision Song Festival in 2017.
-When I later recounted the event to my other Portuguese hosts, they were green with envy that I had shared a meal with their national hero who now tours the world along sold-out venues.
+When I later recounted the event to my other Portuguese hosts, they were green with envy that I had shared a meal with their national hero, who now tours the world along sold-out venues.

 Locals’ Tips for Nightlife in Lisbon

-Contact Info
+Contact Info:

 Lies Ouwerkerk is originally from Amsterdam, The Netherlands, and currently lives in Montreal, Canada.
-Previously a columnist for The Sherbrooke Record, she is presently a freelance writer and photographer for various travel magazines.
+She was a columnist for The Sherbrooke Record and is now a freelance writer and photographer for various travel magazines.

 Related Topics